 Lace is the valentine of knitting.
 Soft, feminine and romantic, it enchanted me early in my knitting journey and I swooned and acquiesced to it’s allure.
 It’s so much more interesting than simple knits and purls, yet of course, it … Continue reading

-Size: Ladies medium Materials: ~300 yards fingerling weight sock yarn, pictured here is Opal sock yarn in colour 625, Winterbild ~US size 1 circular needle, 12 inch ~set of three US size 1 double pointed needles Gauge: 32 stitches and … Continue reading
+Size: Ladies medium Materials: ~300 yards fingerling weight sock yarn, pictured here is Opal sock yarn in colour 625, Winterbild ~US size 1 circular needle, 12 inch.
+The Addi Turbo 12 inch.
+Look how it’s constructed to work for knitting … Continue reading

 I wrote my first posts about how I learned to knit socks on straight needles.
 After two pairs, I really wanted to do them in the round, but was still finding knitting with 5 double points to be frustrating.
 I was not any more jazzed about magic loop or two circulars though, so I was pretty much resigned to not continuing doing socks.